whomfire01/fedramp-demo/README.md

 - `json` (standard library, no installation needed)

 To run the script, you need to have Python installed on your machine.

-## How to Contribute

-Feel free to fork this repository, make changes, and submit pull requests.
-Contributions are welcome to improve OSCAL automation or add new features like generating reports in different formats or integrating additional compliance tools.